-DNS server allow a web browser to convert a website name to IP address and IP address to website.
+DNS server allows a web browser to convert a website name to IP address and IP address to the website.
 Every website got their own unique IP address.
 Machines like to communicate with each other using these numbers.
 Since it is impossible for humans to remember the IP address for websites, these numbers need to be converted to names which can be remembered easily.

 For e.g., from the error message in the picture, the chrome browser in my computer is not able to contact atechjourney website.
-When I searched for atechjourney in chrome, the browser immediately contact DNS server to convert the name into IP address, so that it can connect to the IP address where the website is hosted.
+When I searched for atechjourney in chrome, the browser immediately contacts the DNS server to convert the name into IP address, so that it can connect to the IP address where the website is hosted.
 Since there is a problem with DNS, chrome is unable to convert the IP address which means no more communication is possible.
 That is when this error message is thrown out.